ecmwf/metview-python/docs/api/comp_toc.rst

       - Minimum

     * - :func:`minvalue`
-      - Minimum value of a variable
+      - Minimum value of a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`percentile`
-      - Computes a set of percentiles of GRIB data
+      - Computes a set of percentiles in a :class:`Fieldset`

     * - :func:`rms`
-      - Returns the root mean square of all the fields of a variable
+      - Returns the root mean square of all the fields in a :class:`Fieldset`

     * - :func:`stdev`
-      - Returns the standard deviation of all the fields of a variable
+      - Returns the standard deviation of all the fields in a :class:`Fieldset`

     * - :func:`stdev_a`
       - Computes the area-weighted standard deviation for each field in a :class:`Fieldset`

     * - :func:`sum`
-      - Returns the sum or mean of the values in a :class:`Geopoints` variable
+      - Returns the sum of the values in a :class:`Fieldset` or :class:`Geopoints`

     * - :func:`var`
-      - Returns the variance of all the fields of a variable
+      - Returns the variance of all the fields in a :class:`Fieldset`

     * - :func:`var_a`
       - Computes the area-weighted variance for each field in a :class:`Fieldset`